xuelingyi/SLRfinder/README.md

 **Step1: get LD clusters**

 Use the LD edge list and the parameters set above to identify LD clusters.
-This script processes the input data by chromosome so that it can be faster to run in parallel if using large datasets (such as whole-genome resequencing).
-It can also be easily modified to process all data combined.
+This script processes the input data by chromosome (so that it can be faster when processing WGS data), but it can also be easily modified to process all data combined (see the notes in the codes below).
 This script will generate:
-1. a parameter-named folder (e.g., **LD8.5cl20**) that contains the output of the identified LD clusters (**data_cls.rds**)
+1. a parameter-named folder (e.g., **LD8.5cl20**) that contains information of the identified LD clusters (**data_cls.rds**)
 2. a subfolder (**LD8.5cl20/whitelist**) that contains positions (by chromosome) of the SNPs included in the identified LD clusters
-3. a subfolder (**LD8.5cl20/file012**) that contains the .012 files of the SNPs (by chromosome) included in the LD clusters
+3. a subfolder (**LD8.5cl20/file012**) that contains the .012 genotypes of the SNPs (by chromosome) included in the LD clusters

 This step can take a while so it might be good to use more cores.
 ```